 Have more pressing questions about plastic surgery?
 We can help!

-If you’re considering liposuction or any other cosmetic procedure, the best way to learn the facts about surgery and recovery is to talk to an experienced, board certified plastic surgeon, such as Dr. Paul M. Parker at the Parker Center in Paramus, New Jersey.
-Feel free to contact us for a with Dr. Parker.
+If you’re considering liposuction or any other cosmetic procedure such as liposuction or a tummy tuck in the Paramus, NJ, area, the best way to learn the facts about surgery and recovery is to talk to an experienced, board-certified plastic surgeon, such as Dr. Paul M. Parker at the Parker Center.
+Feel free to contact us for a consultation with Dr. Parker.
 He’ll spend as much time as you need to discuss your concerns and answer your questions about the procedures that interest you.

 5 thoughts on “Do Compression Garments Really Help Plastic Surgery Results?”